-Britons safe to use Roundup, maker insists after £226m cancer lawsuit loss
+Britons safe to use weedkiller, Monsanto insists after £226m cancer lawsuit loss

 -

-Britons safe to use Roundup, maker insists after £226m cancer lawsuit loss
+Britons safe to use weedkiller, Monsanto insists after £226m cancer lawsuit loss

 The maker of Roundup weedkiller has insisted British consumers are safe to use the product after a US jury backed a groundsman’s claim the pesticide contributed to his terminal cancer.